supra0/SRSpeedrunHelper/README.md

 ## Contributing
 To edit and built this project, follow these steps:
 1. Install Visual Studio 2017 or higher.
 2. Install Slime Rancher.
 3. Install UMF (uMod Framework) v0.53.0 or higher into the game.
 4. Clone or download this project.
- 5. Edit GamePaths.xml and change the paths to where your game is installed.
+5. Load the project in Visual Studio by double clicking SRSpeedrunHelper.sln.
- 6. Load the project up in Visual Studio by double clicking SRSpeedrunHelper.sln.
+6. If needed, edit GamePaths.xml and change the paths to where your game is installed.